SannySannyman/USB_UART_LCD/README.md

 # USB_UART_LCD
 Info char display for PC.
 Receive data from USB via FT232RL, convert it and print on LCD.
 Supporting 16x02 and 20x04 LCD with HD44780 controller.
+MCU - ATmega8a

 ![](/Hardware/Img/1.jpg)